talkingtomhehe/Online-Pet-Shop-E-commerce-Platform/README.md

 ## Environment Configuration

-This project uses environment variables for configuration.
+This project supports environment variables for sensitive configuration.
 To set up:

 1. Copy `.env.example` to `.env` and fill in your credentials
 2. Copy `config/database.example.php` to `config/database.php` (if not using environment variables)